Register now to get rid of these ads!

 Member

-Thanks Vic, I built the chassis and it is an Industrial engine, I put the 100% full filtered oiling system on it but bought the plans from Red's Headers.
+Thanks Vic, I built the ch***is and it is an Industrial engine, I put the 100% full filtered oiling system on it but bought the plans from Red's Headers.
 The firewall on it is recessed but I have a '30 pickup that has an 8ba in it without modifing the firewall and has stock length hood and fenders.

 Vergil